 The query's qualification is an expression much like one of those contained in the target list entries.
-The result value of this expression is a Boolean that tells if the operation (INSERT, UPDATE, DELETE or SELECT) for the final result row should be executed or not.
+The result value of this expression is a Boolean that tells if the operation (INSERT, the join tree

+UPDATE, DELETE or SELECT) for the final result row should be executed or not.
 It is the WHERE clause of an SQL statement.